jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: Legacy
 **Joint Consciousness**
 Onslaught’s power occurs when you pay to recruit him, but before he appears.
 This way he will trigger any “appears” powers on cards he removed from the game.

+# Oz
+Set: The Buffy Battles
+**Lose Control**
+**Lose Control** lets an enemy player force Oz to strike another Supporting Character.
+If Oz’s ATK is greater than or equal to that character’s DEF, Oz stuns that character.

 # Phil Coulson
 ## Phil Coulson (Illustrated)